Following are a number of back-translations as well as a sample translation for translators of Psalm 9:10:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-You have given him happiness and joy that is before you.”
+You my strength, come quickly to help me.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: